Basic principles for sharing your faith

 Next to personally knowing Jesus and walking with Him, I know of no greater blessing or privilege than actually leading someone to Jesus Christ.
+Sharing your faith is a great joy—and it even plays a part in your spiritual growth.

 God used Philip to lead others to Jesus with two forms of evangelism.
-In the early part of Acts 8, Philip is engaged in what you might call mass evangelism.
-Later, we see him doing personal evangelism, as he talks one-on-one with the Ethiopian.
+In the early part of Acts 8, Philip is engaged in what you might call “mass evangelism.”
+Later, we see him doing “personal evangelism,” as he talks one-on-one with the Ethiopian.

 God uses both forms of evangelism in getting out the gospel.
 Interestingly, surveys have shown that 85% of those who come forward at a crusade have been brought by a friend.
 In a sense, it is one-on-one evangelism using an event to expose someone to Christ.